 In Vancouver’s West End there are: Westsea Towers, 157 suites; The Chelsea, 40 suites; El Cid, 208 suites; The Horizon, 89 suites; The Martinique, 92 suites; The St. Pierre, 41 suites; The Surfcrest, 160 suites; Lancaster Gate, 44 suites.
 These eight buildings have a total of 831 suites.

-Surrey’s townhouse and apartment complex called Sun Creek Estates has 301 homes on long-term leases from Westsea Construction.
+Surrey’s townhouse and apartment complex called Sun Creek Estates has 301 homes, about half on long-term leases from Westsea Construction.
 In Richmond there are: Bristol Court, 110 suites; Sussex Square, 216 suites; Blue Haven, 50 suites; Imperial Apartments, 50 suites.
 These four buildings house 426 suites.

 In total these listed leasehold buildings have 2,000 suites, many or most of them held by modest-income and retired leaseholders with no rights or protection under B.C. law.